What is BIA-ALCL and should you be concerned?

 There are many reasons why women are getting their breast implants removed.
 Many times, it is simply because they have changed their minds.
 As you get older, it can get tiresome catering to larger breasts and carrying that extra weight if you don’t need to.
 Other women are becoming more active and would like a more athletic body type that doesn’t interfere with working out and running.
 And other women are just wanting to transition back to a more natural look.

 If you have any more questions or concerns regarding BIA-ALCL and plastic surgery, get in contact with us at Dean White Plastic Surgery.
-Mr Dean White is highly qualified and educated in his field and he is committed to helping his patients maintain optimal health and satisfaction with their results.
+Associate Professor Dean White is highly qualified and educated in his field and he is committed to helping his patients maintain optimal health and satisfaction with their results.